Lcchy/gisele/README.md

 - If perf is bad: have a stream of events consumed in the jack process, filled by external threads for random deviation generation, based on base sequence.
 Use a dynamic stream height, flush when reseeding or so
 - LATER: have a central sequencer process that pushes out events to jack midi or osc sender
 - Clean up unwraps
+- Optimize sync_event_head: set to event in curr jack window if we know the cycle to be just about to play | Ambitious and secondary

 ### Steps: